Kartones/choose-your-adventure/README.md

 Types:
 - `normal`: A normal location/page/scenario.
 Should contain 1 or more actions, but currently there are no checks nor limits on their amount.
 - `gameover`: "Death" path.
 This ends the current game (except if you cheat), and doesn't allows definition of actions as it will provide just one to start a new adventure.
-- 'ending': "Success" path.
+- `ending`: "Success" path.
 This ends the current game, and doesn't allows definition of actions as it will provide just one to start a new adventure.

 ### Actions